nojhan/clutchlog/README.md

     log.func("(mul|add|sub|div)");         // Will match "multiply", for instance.
 ```

-For more detailled examples, see the "API documentation" section below and the `tests` directory.
+For more detailled examples, see the "Usage" sections below and the `tests` directory.

 Rationale